 What really blew me away is how immersive an experience Judgment truly is.
 The streets of Kamurocho are buzzing with character and life.
 Going about day-to-day tasks through the lens of protagonist Takayumi Yagami is like being transported into a brand new world.

 It deeply reminds me of my first time playing Shenmue—another game centering around a slice of Japanese life.
 However, if Shenmue was a groundbreaking and revolutionary experiment title showing what games of its ilk might be capable of, Judgment is that dream fulfilled.
 There’s so much to see, do, and interact with in the world of Judgment, you may have to occasionally remind yourself that there is a main story to play.

 In Judgment you’ll play as detective Takayumi Yagami, a disgraced lawyer who now ekes out a living plying his skills to clients in the private sector.
 However a string of serial murders draws Yagami in and forces him to re-examine and confront issues from his past.
 Thus in order to move forward, Yagami must confront the skeletons in his own closet.

 The main story campaign is extremely satisfying in both length and overall quality.
+To complete the main story you can expect to spend around 25 hours.
 The narrative is told with remarkable skill and the voice acting and cinematics are top notch.
-I’m typically the type of player that likes to dally and play around with side quests, but the primary narrative of Judgment is so engaging that I constantly had to know where the story was going to go next.
+The primary narrative of Judgment is so engaging that I literally could not put it down.